ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

    import tf_transformations

 The ``StaticFramePublisher`` class constructor initializes the node with the name ``static_turtle_tf2_broadcaster``.
-Then, ``StaticTransformBroadcaster`` is created that will send one static transformation upon the startup.
+Then, ``StaticTransformBroadcaster`` is created, which will send one static transformation upon the startup.

 .. code-block:: python

    self._tf_publisher = StaticTransformBroadcaster(self)
    self.make_transforms(transformation)

-Here we create a ``TransformStamped`` object which will be the message we will send over once populated.
+Here we create a ``TransformStamped`` object, which will be the message we will send over once populated.
 Before passing the actual transform values we need to give it the appropriate metadata.

 #.
 We need to give the transform being published a timestamp and we'll just stamp it with the current time, ``self.get_clock().now()``